 Kansas City Symphony

 School / Univ. / Institution:

 University of Missouri - Kansas City

-Christopher McLaurin is the Principal Percussionist of the Kansas City Symphony and a member of the percussion faculty at the Conservatory of Music at the University of Missouri Kansas City Conservatory of Music.
-Before being appointed to these positions, he was a member of the New World Symphony in Miami, FL.
-His solo engagements have included performing the Xylorimba Solo in Oliver Messiaen's "Des Canyons Aux Etoles" with Esa Pekka Salonen and the Los Angeles Philharmonic New Music Group and Russel Peck's "The Glory and the Grander" with the National Repertory Orchestra.
+Christopher McLaurin is the Principal Percussionist of the Kansas City Symphony and a member of the percussion faculty at the Conservatory of Music at the University of Missouri Kansas City.
+Before being appointed to his positions in Kansas City, he was a member of the New World Symphony in Miami Beach, FL.
+His solo engagements have included performing Olivier Messiaen's Des Canyons Aux Etoiles with Esa-Pekka Salonen and the Los Angeles Philharmonic and Russel Peck's The Glory and the Grandeur with the National Repertory Orchestra.
 Mr. McLaurin has played extra percussion with the Chicago Symphony, Cleveland Orchestra, Philadelphia Orchestra, Los Angeles Philharmonic, Saint Louis Symphony, Detroit Symphony, San Diego Symphony, and Honolulu Symphony.
 He has recorded with the Los Angeles Philharmonic, Detroit Symphony, Schleswig-Holstein Musik Festival, and Kansas City Symphony.